ZenRadLad/Java11certification/README.md

 ### Database Applications with JDBC
 * Connect to and perform database SQL operations, process query results using JDBC API

+### Java Platform Module System
+* Declare, use, and expose modules, including the use of services
+* Deploy and execute modular applications, including automatic modules

 ### Annotations
 * Create, apply, and process annotations

-### Controlling Program Flow
-* Create and use loops, if/else, and switch statements

 ### Exception Handling
 * Handle exceptions using try/catch/finally clauses, try-with-resource, and multi-catch statements